gbxyz/webidx/README.md

 * `dbfile`: URL of the SQLite database file
 * `query`: search query
+* `resultCallback`: a callback which is passed an array of search results.
+Each result is an object with the `title` and `url` properties.
+If not defined, a modal dialog will be displayed.
 * `errorCallback`: a callback which is passed any error string as an argument.
 * `titleSuffix`: a string to be removed from the end of page titles.
 * `titlePrefix`: a string to be removed from the beginning of page titles.